Achille Brice

 Achille Brice (born Assoua Achille Brice Eteki in 1984) is a Cameroonian filmmaker, producer and movie director.
 His work in Life Point was recognized among the 20 of 1,000 movies submitted to contest at l'Étalon d'or de Yennenga at the Pan African Film Festival in Ouagadougou, Burkina Faso.
-In 2011, he received three nominations as best filmmaker in Cameroon at the Zulu African Film Academy Awards for Obsession, the first Cameroonian English language film to be nominated in the Ecrans Noirs Film Festival for Ecrans D'Afrique Central, Prix Charles Mensa at the CRANS Noir Film Festival.
+In 2011, he received three nominations as best filmmaker in Cameroon at the Zulu African Film Academy Awards for Obsession, the first Cameroonian English language film to be nominated in the Écrans Noirs Film Festival for Écrans D'Afrique Centrale, Prix Charles Mensa at the CRANS Noir Film Festival.
 He is the founder of BinAm Studios, an open forum for filmmakers to share and advertise their product.

 Early life

 Achille was born as Assoua Achille Brice Eteki on April 9, 1984, in Buea.
 According to a publication on the Music in Africa website, he did his primary and secondary school in Buea and tertiary education at the University College of Technology Southwest Region (Cameroon).
 Before his career in film, he did music for five years as a recording and solo artist.
 His debut album was titled Hood Classics.
 He was noticed as a movie editor in 2003 in the movie Luxury.
 In 2007, after graduating from UCT, he was admitted to an editing and directing course with Genesis Pictures in Buea.